14 Types of Freelance Writing Jobs and What They Pay

 7. Instructional designer

-Instructional designers create instructional or training materials.
-These can be used in an educational setting like a school or for companies to help train their employees on products or services.
+Instructional designers focus on the educational side of writing, creating instructional or training materials.
+These can be used in an educational setting like a school, or for companies to help train their employees on products or services.

 As an instructional designer, you may write and create content for a variety of different mediums, from an ebook to a script for a how-to video.
 You may need to take online courses to learn how to build storyboards and develop a curriculum.

-Find instructional designing jobs on Upwork.
+Find instructional design jobs on Upwork.

 How much do instructional designers make?